pattonsgirl/Spring2021-CEG2350/Labs/Lab05/README.md

 ## Extra Credit (2 pt):

 - Create an additional source code file that the original uses as a dependency.
-Perhaps you main code file calls on a function that is detailed in the other file (function can do a simple action, like print a message).
+Perhaps your main code file calls on a function that is detailed in the other file (function can do a simple action, like print a message).
   - You may use an old / existing multifile project (again, just need to require compilation)
 - Modify your `Makefile` to compile the original file & its new dependency.
 Note that your `Makefile` should have an updated version of the pre requisites to compile the program.
 - Don't forget to `commit` and `push` your updates for grading.

 ## Submission